niksy/node-sass-json-functions/README.md

 -   [Sass colors][sass-color] are transformed to `rgba()` syntax if they have alpha value, otherwise they are transformed to hex value (and it’s shorther version if possible)
+-   [Sass calculations][sass-calculation] are transformed to values corresponding to calculation result (string or number)
 -   [Sass strings][sass-string] are transformed to strings
 -   [Sass numbers][sass-number] are transformed to numbers
 -   [Sass booleans][sass-boolean] are transformed to booleans